lclarkmichalek/thg/engines/reversi/protocol.md

 turn, and the `'you'` field is the id of the player to whom the message was sent.

+Board coordinates start from 1 and go up to `length board`

 Standard Turn
 -------------